Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Complementary perspectives

 \subsection{\texorpdfstring{$\even$}\ -Decomposition and unitarity}

-For a given $\gg$-supermodule $M$, a key task is to decompose $M$ under $\even$, \emph{i.e.}, to consider $M_{\ev}$, when possible.
-This allows for the reduction of certain problems to the well-studied case of complex reductive Lie algebras.
-By Proposition \ref{CompletelyReducible}, if $M$ is unitarizable, it is completely reducible, and the Dirac inequality holds strictly.
-This leads us to the question: if a $\gg$-supermodule is $\even$-semisimple, under what conditions on the $\even$-constituents is the supermodule unitarizable?
+For highest weight $\gg$-supermodules, an important problem is the decomposition under $\even$.
+This passes from the super setting to the reductive Lie algebra $\even$, where the representation theory is classical.
+In general, if $M$ is a highest weight $\gg$-supermodule of highest weight $\Lambda$, then $M$ admits a $\even$-filtration whose composition factors are simple highest weight $\even$-supermodules of the form $L_0(\Lambda-\gamma)$, where $\gamma$ is a sum of distinct positive odd roots.
+In what follows, the $\ZZ_{2}$-grading of the corresponding modules is left implicit, and we simply refer to them as $\even$-modules.

+For unitarizable supermodules, this picture becomes more rigid.
+By Proposition~\ref{CompletelyReducible}, such a module is completely reducible over $\even$.
+At the same time, the Dirac inequality is strict on every $\even$-constituent of $M\otimes M(\odd)$.
+In particular,

+for every highest weight $\Lambda-\gamma$ occurring in the $\even$-decomposition.
+This suggests that the strict Dirac inequality should detect unitarity.

-In Section \ref{subsec::Realization_Shapovalov}, we established that every simple highest weight $\gg$-supermodule $M$ possesses a unique non-degenerate contravariant Hermitian form, derived from the Shapovalov form of the Verma supermodule.
-Consequently, $M$ is unitarizable if and only if the Hermitian form is positive definite, which occurs precisely when the Dirac inequality holds strictly for each $\even$-constituent.
+We now show that this is indeed the case.
+In Section~\ref{subsec::Realization_Shapovalov}, we proved that every simple highest weight $\gg$-supermodule $M$ carries a unique non-degenerate contravariant Hermitian form, induced from the Shapovalov form on the corresponding Verma supermodule.
+Thus $M$ is unitarizable if and only if this form is positive definite.
+The main point is that this positivity is equivalent to the strict Dirac inequality induced from every $\even$-composition factor of $M$ different from $L_{0}(\Lambda)$, together with the unitarizability of $L_{0}(\Lambda)$ as a $\even$-module.

+In what follows, $M$ denotes a simple highest weight $\gg$-supermodule with highest weight $\Lambda$, where $\Lambda$ is the highest weight of a unitarizable highest weight $\even$-module.